gautam8404/mangasee123-downloader/README.md

 - [Known Issues](#known-issues)
 - [Creator](#creator)

+# What's Mangasee123?
+It's a manga archive website with a collection of more than 6600 mangas.
+You could visit it [[https://mangasee123.com/][here]].

 # Features

 - Manga Pdfs:- This bot downloads manga in pdf format to make it convenient to read